lenses/lens-data-split/README.md

-# th-data-split
+# lens-data-split

-See the [component page](http://thelmanews.github.io/th-data-split) for more information.
+See the [component page](http://thelmanews.github.io/lens-data-split) for more information.